tomatolog/manticore/docs/3_indexing/mva_multi-valued_attributes.rst

 -----------------------------

-MVAs, or multi-valued attributes, are an important special type of per-document attributes in Sphinx.
+MVAs, or multi-valued attributes, are an important special type of per-document attributes in Manticore.
 MVAs let you attach sets of numeric values to every document.
 That is useful to implement article tags, product categories, etc. Filtering and group-by (but not sorting) on MVA attributes is supported.